A novel, structure-preserving, second-order-in-time relaxation scheme for Schr\"odinger-Poisson systems: Numerical Experiments

 where $r$ is the polynomial degree of the spatial finite element space $\Vh(\Th;\mathbb{R})$.

-We begin by taking large number of time steps, $N=2000$, so that the temporal part of the error is negligible.
+To compute the spatial convergence rate, we take a large number of time steps, $N=2000$ i.e. $k = 5\cdot 10^{-4}$, so that the temporal part of the error is negligible.
 We then compute the spatial experimental order of convergence by performing two different realizations with the mesh sizes $h_1$ and $h_2$ and computing

 In Table \ref{eoch}, the spatial experimental orders of convergence are displayed for $r = 1$ and $r = 2$.
-The optimal rate of convergence is observed in both cases thus validating the claimed spatial accuracy of our new numerical method \eqref{RCNG}.
+The optimal rate of convergence is observed in both cases (two for $r=1$ and three for $r=2$) thus validating the claimed spatial accuracy of our new numerical method \eqref{RCNG}.

-Next, we take a large polynomial degree, $r = 9$, in order to minimize the spatial error over the uniform spatial mesh $\mathcal{T}_h$ of mesh size $h = 0.0625$.
+For the temporal error rate, we take a large polynomial degree, $r = 3$, in order to minimize the spatial error over the uniform spatial mesh $\mathcal{T}_h$ of mesh size $h = 0.0625$.
 We then compute the temporal experimental order of convergence by performing two different realizations with the time step lengths $k_1$ and $k_2$ and computing

-The results, given in Table \ref{eock}, confirm that our proposed numerical method \eqref{RCNG} is order two in time for both the wavefunction $u$ and the potential $\V$.
+The results, given in Table \ref{eock}, confirm that our proposed numerical method \eqref{RCNG} is of order two in time for both the wavefunction $u$ and the potential $\V$.